-Marcello Mastroianni stars as man who shares four names and four personalities (which is the real one?).
+Marcello Mastroianni stars as a man who shares four names and four personalities (which is the real one?).
 This mysterious figure is the link between four different, yet strangely similar, stories involving love, lust, crime and time.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing